 “In the mid 60s, dads in general spent about 2.5 hours a week with their kids.
 Now that number is up to seven hours a week.
 Now that’s still a lot less hours than moms spend with their kids, but that’s also a huge increase in the amount of time dad’s are spending with their kids.
 We see this as reflecting the fact that dads aren’t breadwinners anymore, but they’re also seen more as caregivers,” says Livingston.

 Livingston adds that providing money isn’t even seen as the most important role of a parent.
-She says a recent survey by Pew that measured the importance of four things that parents traditionally provide – income, emotional support, discipline and morals and values – a paycheck was ranked at the bottom of the list for both mothers and fathers.
+She says a recent survey by Pew says that measured the importance of four things that parents traditionally provide – income, emotional support, discipline and morals and values – a paycheck was ranked at the bottom of the list of importance for both mothers and fathers.